Supervisor support and work-life balance : impacts on job performance in the Australian financial sector

 Abstract

-Purpose - The study investigated the relations between supervisor support, work-life balance, job attitudes and performance of employees in the Australian financial sector.
-More specifically, the study explored the impact of supervisor support, work-life balance and job attitudes on employees’ job performance.
-Design/methodology/approach - Using an online panel, the data comprised 305 employees working in financial organizations to test a model with structural equation modelling.
+Purpose: The purpose of this paper is to investigate the relations between supervisor support (SS), work-life balance (WLB), job attitudes and performance of employees in the Australian financial sector.
+More specifically, the study explore the impact of SS, WLB and job attitudes on employees' job performance (JP).
+Design/methodology/approach: Using an online panel, the data comprised 305 employees working in financial organisations to test a model with structural equation modelling.
 A list of survey items was tested that replicated extensively in work-life research in the past.
-Findings - The research contributed to the existing literature by identifying a unique mechanism by which supervisor support were linked to work-life balance that influenced job satisfaction, life satisfaction and organisational commitment and job performance given the paucity of such research in the Australian financial sector.
+Findings: The research contributed to the existing literature by identifying a significant mechanism through which SS was linked to WLB that influenced job satisfaction, life satisfaction and organisational commitment and JP given the paucity of such research in the Australian financial sector.
+Originality/value: The study would guide employers, employees and managers involved in the financial sector to implement policies which aim to augment JP and promote balance between work, home and life.

 Original languageEnglish